 - Wild Rhona and one-scene character Sapphire Culpepper from A Harvest Of War swear a lot more than the other characters and are the only ones who use Country Matters.

 - Holden Caulfield in The Catcher in the Rye, whose constant cussing was one of the main reasons the book created so much controversy on its first publication.
 Oddly enough, despite his knack for using other words all the time, he actually dislikes the F-word—mainly because he's tired of seeing it in graffiti in public places.
+Also he never says "shit" or "bullshit" either, he instead says "shooting the bull."

 - The hunchbacked sorcerer Beldin in The Belgariad has a hideous body, horrid manners and an equally foul mouth.
 But underneath it all, he's just a big softie.